Endless Forms:

 Mulligan: Process during which a player changes out the cards in their first hand at the beginning of the game.
 See Tips & Reminders section.

 Night: The game alternates between Day and Night, with each player getting one turn during each phase.
-If it is Night, you draw 2 cards during your Initialize Phase.
+If it is Night, you draw 2 cards during your Initialization Phase.

 Population: The number of population counters a species currently has.
 “A population” means 1 population counter.